 Regardless of what happens with your fee reduction request, you shouldn't have to worry about the cost of an attorney when you prepare your paperwork.
-We can help you prepare Form I-942 and your application for immigration status for free with our simple web application.
-Click the button below to get started.
+We can help you prepare Form I-942 and your application for immigration status for free with our simple web app.

 A fee waiver is a provision that USCIS makes for low-income applicants who cannot afford to pay filing fees.
 If you get a fee waiver from USCIS, it means that you do not have to pay the filing fee for your application at all.
 You may still have to pay other application fees, but you will not have to pay any of the filing fees for the forms that you submit.

 Who Qualifies for a USCIS Fee Waiver?

 Not everyone qualifies for a fee waiver.
 To qualify, your household income must be at or below 150% of the federal poverty level, and you must be filing an application type that is eligible for a fee waiver.
 Most DACA applications, for instance, are not eligible for fee waivers.

 If the form that you are submitting is eligible for a fee waiver, and if you can prove that your household income is low enough to qualify, then you may be able to get a fee waiver when you apply for immigration status.

 Let’s dive into the specific fee waiver eligibility requirements in more detail.

 To qualify for a USCIS fee waiver, you must be submitting an application form that is eligible for a fee waiver.
 Here is a list of some of the more common forms that qualify:

 Form I-90: Application to Replace Permanent Resident Card